Homemade Chocolate Sauce

 - Add some peanut butter or Nutella to the melted chocolate to add more flavor!

-- Flash freeze this homemade chocolate sauce spread thin on wax paper, then crumble to make your own chocolate shavings and use them on ice cream!
+- To make your own chocolate shavings, flash freeze this homemade chocolate sauce spread thin on wax paper, then crumble and use them on ice cream!

 - Change up the chocolate!
 Milk chocolate, dark chocolate, or even white chocolate would work here.